jonnonz1/nz-statute-book/acts/public/2006/gas-amendment-act-2006.md

     (b) section 25(3) of the Health and Safety in Employment Act 1992.

 ### 9 New section 17A inserted
-The following section is inserted after section 17:Transfer of accident information (1) The Secretary must, as soon as practicable after he or she is notified of an accident under section 17, provide the notice or information that has been given to the Secretary to—
+The following section is inserted after section 17: Transfer of accident information (1) The Secretary must, as soon as practicable after he or she is notified of an accident under section 17, provide the notice or information that has been given to the Secretary to—
     (a) the person who must be notified of the particulars of an accident under section 16(3) of the Electricity Act 1992 if the Secretary is of the opinion that section 16 of that Act applies to the accident; and
     (b) the person who must be notified of the occurrence of an accident under section 25(3) of the Health and Safety in Employment Act 1992 if the Secretary is of the opinion that section 25 of that Act applies to the accident.